fbgallet/roam-extension-live-ai-assistant/README.md

 The following 4 ingredients will be part of your requests (the last 2 are optional):

 - **PROMPT**: your instructions to the AI model, available either in the currently focused block or in a selection of blocks (using native Roam blocks selection), or only the selected text in a block.
 It can include images for models supporting image recognition (most of them).
 Note that block references will be resolved and remplaced by the corresponding block content.
 Live AI provide also a large set of [built-in prompts](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#apply-built-in-prompts-to-existing-content) and you can create [custom prompts](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#3-custom-prompts) templates for prompts you use regularly.
 - **MODEL**: the AI model (LLM) that will generate a response according to your instructions.
-In Live AI context menu, the submenu of `Focused/Selected blocks as prompt` command show the list of available models (for other commands, you have to right click on them to show this model submenu).
+In Live AI context menu, the submenu of `Focused block as prompt` command show the list of available models (for other commands, you have to right click on them to show this model submenu).
 Click on a model to use it for your current prompt.
 Right click on a model to set it as **default model**.
 You can also change the default model in the extension settings.
 - **CONTEXT**: the data your instructions might refer to (e.g., an article to summarize or use as inspiration).
 Live AI lets you leverage Roam powerful graph structure by using content from different parts of the interface as context, like the sidebar, linked references, current page (or zoom), mentioned pages, previous daily notes, and so on.
 If no prompt is provided (neither focused nor selected block) the context content will directly be used as prompt.
 [See below](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#providing-rich-context) for more details.
 - **STYLE**: the output format of the AI model response.
 You can provide details on how the answer should be written as well as how it will be inserted into Roam, for example, whether it should be broken down into more or less blocks (by default, Live AI supports most Roam-specific formatting like bold or highlighted text, headings, and Katex...).
 Live AI provide a few predefined styles and you can create your own custom styles.
 [See below](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#styles) for more details.